-Sector: Systems engineering ★ About: The aim of the INCOSE UK Chapter is to foster the definition, recognition, understanding and practice of world class systems engineering in industry, academia and government.
+Sector: Systems engineering About: The aim of the INCOSE (UK Chapter) is to foster the definition, recognition, understanding and practice of world class systems engineering in industry, academia and government.
 Mission: To foster the definition, recognition, understanding and practice of world class systems engineering in industry, academia and government.
 Members: Members are involved in all aspects of systems lifecycles from concept through to operational use and eventual disposal, covering both technical and management processes, and come from a wide variety of backgrounds and business domains.
 Approximate number of members: 1,000 Agreements with licensed institutions to register members: Society of Environmental Engineers (SEE).
-Registration agreement covers: Eng Tech I Eng C Eng ICT Tech Registered members: - 2 21 - Grades of Membership: Student; Regular; Senior; Member (MINCOSE).
+Registration agreement covers: lEng C Eng Registered members: - 1 27 Grades of Membership: Student; Regular; Senior; Member (MINCOSE).
 Specialist interest groups: Numerous, including: architecture; capability; model based systems engineering; and rail interest.
-Member Benefits - Structure: Regional Groups throughout the UK. - Contact details:
+Member benefits Structure: Regional Groups throughout the UK.